Dolores O'Riordan: 1989–2003: Formation of the Cranberries, early success and stardom

-Bury the Hatchet was quickly followed by her fifth effort with the group, Wake Up and Smell the Coffee, released on 22 October 2001.
+Bury the Hatchet was quickly followed by O'Riordan's fifth effort with the group, Wake Up and Smell the Coffee.
+The album was released on 22 October 2001.
 On 15 December 2001, O'Riordan performed solo in the Vatican as part of the annual Vatican Christmas concert (Concerto di Natale) for Pope John Paul II.
-She sang "Analyse", "Panis angelicus", "Little Drummer Boy" and "Silent Night" with a 67-piece orchestra accompanying all artists.
+She sang "Analyse", "Panis angelicus", "Little Drummer Boy" and "Silent Night" with a 67-piece orchestra.
 The show was broadcast to well over 200 million people around the world.